CESNET/cesnet-tszoo/docs/using_transformers.md

 Relevant configuration values:

 - `transform_with` - Defines the transformer used to transform the dataset.
-- `create_transformer_per_time_series` - If True, a separate transformer is created for each time series and transformers wont be used for time series on 'test_ts_id'.
+- `create_transformer_per_time_series` - If True, a separate transformer is created for each time series.
 - `partial_fit_initialized_transformers` - If True, partial fitting on train set is performed when using initiliazed transformers.

 ### Transformers